Maximum Chase

 is a 2002 action video game featuring vehicular combat developed by Genki exclusively for the Xbox gaming console.
-The game is published by Microsoft Game Studios in Japan and Majesco Sales in North America.
-Maximum Chase plays similarly to that of the Project Gotham Racing series, and features around 20 licensed car brands, including Chevrolet, Lexus, Nissan, and Pontiac.
-Licensed cars are also included, with the Corvette and Firebird being some of the highlights.
+The game is published by Microsoft Game Studios in Japan and Majesco in North America.
+Maximum Chase features around 20 licensed car brands, including Chevrolet, Lexus, Nissan, and Pontiac.

 Plot

 Levels take place entirely within a car and are split into driving and shooting sections while controlling the main character, Rick Summer, who is played by actor Chris Hatfield.